What is House Arrest?

 House Arrest and Arizona DUI Law

+Nearly all of Arizona offers home detention if you have been sentenced to 30 days of jail you will only have to serve 24 days of it at home detention and the other 6 days in jail.
 Allowing those convicted of an Arizona DUI to be placed under house arrest can save the state hundreds of thousands of dollars over the course of a year.
 This is because the person under house arrest must shoulder the financial burden of paying a private company for the monitoring bracelet and other costs for the service.
 Those against using house arrest as a possible DUI penalty argue that it does not prevent the offender from drinking and driving again.
 The ankle bracelet knows where the person is but it doesn’t know if the person is drinking or using illegal drugs.
 However, offenders who are under house arrest that get caught with alcohol or drugs in their system must serve the remainder of their sentences in jail.

 Ready to Explore Your DUI Defense?